MatthewRalston/kdb/quickstart.md

     view                View the contents of the .kdb file matrix              Generate a reduced-dimensionality matrix of the n * 4^k (sample x k-mer) data matrix.
-    rarefy              Generate rarefaction information using
-                        ecopy.diversity.rarefy for the supplied .kdb files
-    cluster             Cluster the files according to their k-mer profile distance            Calculate various distance metrics between profiles index               Create a index file that can be held in memory
+    kmeans              Cluster the files according to their k-mer profile distance            Calculate various distance metrics between profiles index               Create a index file that can be held in memory